akhilgkrishnan/ReminderApp/README.md

     )
 3=: Open the terminal
 4: run  ` $ python server.py`
-5: without closing the current terminal open a new terminal and run "python reminder.py" then you get a choice option like below,
+5: without closing the current terminal open a new terminal and run `$python reminder.py`  then you get a choice option like below,

 Reminder Management System
 =================================